BopItFreak/School-Message-Board/README.md

 Source code for the message board displayed in the hallway at my school.

 It's too annoying to find free software to do specific things sometimes.
-For example, the task of getting text onto a screen in a hallway might seem easy, but I wanted to do advanced things such as dislay the saint of the day every day, which requires web scraping.
+For example, the task of getting text onto a screen in a hallway might seem easy, but I wanted to do advanced things such as display the saint of the day every day, which requires web scraping.
 Such things are probably impossible to do with most free software, so I decided to create my own message board software.

 This project creates a programmatically generated powerpoint presentation, and then uses powerpoint automation to merge and output the presentation as vidoe.
 It then uploads the